Wet specimen & mummy care

 • Mummies should be frozen at least twice a year, either for one week on one week off then one week on again or for 2 weeks total, this should be done around warmer and more humid months (ex. beginning and end of summer, middle of spring and middle of fall, etc.)

-• Diatomaceous earth, borax and pet and plant safe bug spray are okay to use on mummies
+• Diatomaceous earth, borax and pet and plant safe bug spray are okay to use on mummies.
+I add a layer of borax to all of my finished mummies.

 • Keep mummies AWAY FROM CHILDREN AND PETS